quicwg/multipath/draft-ietf-quic-multipath.md

 use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
-Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue usable Path ID-specific connections IDs to reach it.
-As such to open a new path by initiating path validation, both sides need at least one connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with an unused Path ID.
+Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue Path ID-specific connections IDs.
 The same Path ID is used in both directions.
-The client MUST choose a previously unused Path ID for which both endpoints have already issued at least one connection ID.
-An endpoint decides which Path ID is used for the new path by picking one of the peer-allocated CID with the specified Path ID.
-Then, the endpoint sends a PATH_CHALLENGE with the chosen CID.
+As such to open a new path, both sides need at least one connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with the same, unused Path ID.
 If the peer receives the PATH_CHALLENGE, it MUST pick a Connection ID with the same path ID for sending the PATH_RESPONSE.

 If validation succeeds, the client can continue to use the path.